Study of the $e^{+}e^{-}\to J/\psi\,\pi^{+}\pi^{-}$ lineshape near the $D^{*}\bar{D}+c.c.$ threshold and possible signals for exotic hidden charm states: Introduction

 \section{Introduction}

 The process of $e^+e^-$ annihilation provides a direct access to the production of the flavor neutral vector mesons in experiment.
 These vector mesons, which can directly couple to a virtual photon via the ``so-called" vector meson dominance (VMD), can thus be probed in their decays into various final states.
 While there have been tremendous achievements made in $e^+e^-$ annihilation experiments, there are also unanswered questions left behind.
-The process of $e^{+}e^{-}\to J/\psi\pi^{+}\pi^{-}$ has attracted considerable attention since the observation of the exotic tetraquark candidate $Z_{c}(3900)$ \cite{BESIII:2013ris,BESIII:2013mhi,Belle:2013yex,BESIII:2013qmu,BESIII:2022qal,BESIII:2017bua}, and has initiated numerous theoretical and experimental studies.
+The exclusive channel of $e^{+}e^{-}\to J/\psi\pi^{+}\pi^{-}$ can serve as a unique laboratory for exploring exotic hadronic states beyond the conventional quark model, such as tetraquarks and hadronic molecules (see e.g. reviews on the relevant topics~\cite{Chen:2022asf,Liu:2019zoy, Guo:2017jvc}).

+The abnormal structure of $\psi(4230)$, which was historically denoted as $Y(4260)$, was first observed in $e^+e^-\to J/\psi\pi^{+}\pi^{-}$ by the BaBar Collaboration~\cite{BaBar:2005hhc}.
+With higher statistics its decay into $Z_c(3900)\pi\to J/\psi\pi\pi$ was found~\cite{BESIII:2013ris,BESIII:2013mhi,Belle:2013yex,BESIII:2013qmu,BESIII:2022qal,BESIII:2017bua}, which has motivated extensive theoretical studies.
+Concerning the nature of $\psi(4230)$ representative interpretations include a compact tetraquark proposed in Ref.~\cite{Maiani:2005pe}, with the corresponding $P$-wave spectrum further developed in Ref.~\cite{Maiani:2014aja}; a charmonium hybrid~\cite{Close:2005iz}, for which a quenched-lattice study identified a hybrid-like vector state at $4.33(2)\ \mathrm{GeV}$ and discussed its possible connection to $Y(4260)$~\cite{Chen:2016ejo}; hadro-charmonium, introduced in Ref.~\cite{Dubynskiy:2008mq} and subsequently applied to the mixed $Y(4260)$--$Y(4360)$ system~\cite{Li:2013ssa}; and a $D_1(2420)\bar D+c.c.$ hadronic molecule~\cite{Wang:2013cya,Cleven:2013mka}.
+A recent concise review is given in Ref.~\cite{Wang:2025clb}.
+In the molecular picture, the decay of the $D_1\bar D$ component naturally produces low-momentum $D\bar D^*+c.c.$ pairs and a cusp at the $D\bar D^*$ threshold~\cite{Wang:2013cya,Cleven:2013mka}.
+A recent global analysis of eight final states found that, within a framework including the $D_1\bar D$ threshold effect and interference with $\psi(4160)$, a single pole compatible with a $D_1\bar D$ molecular structure can describe the data in the $4.2\text{--}4.35\ \mathrm{GeV}$ region~\cite{vonDetten:2024eie}.